mozilla/extension-workshop/src/content/documentation/themes/static-themes.md

   * `"frame":` is the heading area background color for your theme.
   * `"tab_background_text":` is the color of the text in the heading area.

-4. Package your theme and submit it to [addons.mozilla.org](https://addons.mozillal.org?utm_source=extensionworkshop.com&utm_medium=referral&utm_content=static-themes) (AMO), following [these instructions](/documentation/publish/package-your-extension/).
+4. Package your theme and submit it to [addons.mozilla.org](https://addons.mozilla.org?utm_source=extensionworkshop.com&utm_medium=referral&utm_content=static-themes) (AMO).
+Information about how to package, sign, and distribute process can be found in the [Signing and distribution overview](/documentation/publish/signing-and-distribution-overview/).
 You can choose to publically distribute your theme on AMO or [distribute it yourself](/documentation/publish/self-distribution/).

 {% endcapture %}
 {% include modules/one-column.liquid